microsoft/azuredevopslabs/labs/java/intellijgit/readme.md

 ## Clone MyShuttle2 from VSTS with IntelliJ

-1. Once you have authenticated, enter **MyShuttle2** into the search bar and select the MyShuttle2 repo from your team project.
-Click the Clone button to clone the repo to the VM.
+1. Once you are authenticated, enter **MyShuttle2** into the search bar and select the MyShuttle2 repo from your team project.
+Click Clone to clone the repo to the VM.

     ![Select the VSTS repo](images/intellij-select-repo.png)